telerik/xaml-docs/controls/radgridview/columns/how-to/scroll-item.md

 ---
-title: Scroll to a particular row or column
+title: Scroll to particular row or column
-page_title: Scroll to a particular row or column
+page_title: Scroll to particular row or column
-description: Scroll to a particular row or column
+description: Scroll to particular row or column
 slug: gridview-scroll-item
-tags: scroll,to,a,particular,row,or,column
+tags: scroll,to,particular,row,or,column
 published: True
-position: 3
+position: 10
 ---

 # Scroll to a particular row or column

 This article shows how to scroll RadGridView to a particular row and / or column.
+There are two methods that can be invoked:

+* __ScrollIntoViewAsync__
+* __ScrollIndexIntoViewAsync__.

-There are two methods that we can use __ScrollIntoViewAsync__ and __ScrollIndexIntoViewAsync__.
-We can use them against a grid with many rows and columns.
+We can use them against RadGridView with many rows and columns.
 The ultimate goal would be to scroll to the last column of the last row:

 ![](images/how_to_scroll_gridview.png)

 ## ScrollIntoViewAsync

-The __ScrollIntoViewAsync__ method accepts the following parameters:
+__ScrollIntoViewAsync__ method accepts the following parameters:

-* DataItem of type Object - here you pass the business object you want to scroll to.
+* DataItem of type Object - the business object you want to scroll to.

-* [optional] Column of type GridViewColumn - here you pass the GridViewColumn you want to scroll to
+* [optional] Column of type GridViewColumn - GridViewColumn you want to scroll to

 * CallBack method - it will be called when the method succeeds

-Here is the code that will scroll into the last row and last column of the gridview:
+Here is the code that will scroll to the last row and last column of RadGridView:

 #### __C#__